viviantran706/Tutorial/TEMPLATE.md

 We are using the ESP32 board because of its integrated Wi-Fi and Bluetooth capabilities, enabling seamless wireless connectivity for remote monitoring and control.
 Additionally, its versatile hardware features built-in GPIO pins, making it ideal for interfacing with sensors and outputs such as DC motors and LEDs.
 Some other things that are commonly used is an Ardiuno, or a Rasberry Pi.

 Using an Ardiuno:
  - Pros: Simple to program, low bar of entry, and widely supported by a community
- - Cons: No Bluetooth or WiFi; therefore would need additional hardware for the wirless connection Using a Rasberry Pi:
+ - Cons: No Bluetooth or WiFi; therefore would need additional hardware for the wirless connection

+Using a Rasberry Pi:
  - Pros: More powerful, capable of running full machine model learning, and can support advance camera
- - Cons:
+ - Cons: Higher cost, less sutitable for low-power
-   * * In the full project a Rasberry Pi

 ## Getting Started